The Philosophy of UI Design: Fundamental Principles

 Each OS X operation involves the manipulation of an object using an action.
 In the first step of this manipulation, the user sees the desired object onscreen.
 In the second step, the user selects or designates that object.
 In the final step, the user performs an action, either using a menu command or by direct manipulation of the object with the mouse or other device.
 This leads to two paradigms for manipulating objects: explicit and implied actions.

 Explicit actions clearly state the result of manipulating an object.
 For example, menus list the commands that can be performed on the currently selected object.
 The name of the menu command clearly indicates what the action is and the current state of the command (dimmed or enabled) indicates whether that action is valid in the current context.
-Explicit actions do not require the user to memorize the commands that can be performed on a given object.
+Explicit actions don't require the user to memorize the commands that can be performed on a given object.

 Implied actions convey the result of an action through visual cues or context.
 A drag-and-drop operation is a common example of an implied action.
 Dragging one object onto another object constitutes a relationship between the objects and an action to be performed by the drag operation.
 For example, dragging a file icon to the Trash implies the imminent removal of the underlying file from the file system.
 For implied actions to be apparent, the user must be able to recognize the objects involved, the manipulation to be performed, and the consequences of the action.